GrayJack/algos/README.md

 A rust library with a collection of algorithms.

 Only sort algorithms for now.
-It is planned to add search and graph algorithms as well.
+It is planned to add pattern and graph algorithms as well.

 ## **Usage**